<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 How to Block Fake Followers

-While TikTok, Facebook, and Instagram do not have a specific auditing tool on its app, you can use a third-party tool to check accounts.
+While TikTok, Facebook (now Meta), and Instagram do not have a specific auditing tool on their apps, you can use a third-party tool to check accounts.
 Some third-party accounts offer a free tool that you can plug into account names and receive a report that indicates the quality of the account.
 Such a report will help you quickly determine if the account is real or a fake follower.

 Checking accounts manually is a massive task, even for bigger marketing teams.
 Thus, you can spend your budget most wisely when you hire a team of experts to examine your followers for you.